-Written employment contracts between Valley District and some individuals may supersede some or all the provisions of this handbook.
 This handbook sets forth the entire agreement between you and Valley District as to the duration of employment and the circumstances under which employment may be terminated.
 Nothing in this employee handbook or in any other personnel document, including benefit plan descriptions, creates or is intended to create a promise or representation of continued employment.
+Written employment contracts between Valley District and some individuals may supersede some or all the provisions of this handbook.
+Contract employees are responsible for understanding any differences between their employment contract and the requirements under this Handbook.

-This handbook summarizes the policies and practices in effect at the time of publication and supersedes all previously issued handbooks, any policy or benefit statements or memoranda that are inconsistent with the provisions described here.
+This handbook summarizes the policies and practices in effect at the time of publication and supersedes all previously issued handbooks, any policy or benefit statements or memoranda that are inconsistent with the provisions described herein.
 You may contact your supervisor, manager or Human Resources with any questions you may have.